Ukraine closes skies to civil aircraft after Russian invasion

 Ukraine International Airlines said in a statement that it has cancelled all flights “due to the closure of Ukrainian airspace for civilian airspace users”.

-The Latvian airline airBaltic immediately announced that it is cancelling its flights up to and including 13 March 2022.
+The Latvian airline airBaltic immediately announced that it was cancelling its flights up to and including 13 March 2022.

 Hungarian airline Wizz Air was due to operate flights to Luton from Kyiv and Lviv on Thursday, but both were cancelled.